Starscream: Beast Wars

 The G1 incarnation of Starscream returns in Beast Wars: Transformers, voiced by Doug Parker.
 In the episode "Possession", He takes control of Waspinator's body while a lightning storm occurs.
 The Predacons recognize him as Air Commander Starscream of the Decepticons.
 Starscream claims that he had been killed in battle defending Galvatron from Unicron, and pledges his allegiance to the Predacon leader Megatron.
 In reality, he was destroyed by Galvatron, and plots to usurp Megatron and take control of the Predacons.
 He captures the Maximal base, and later holds Optimus Primal and Dinobot hostage, ordering the Maximals to attack the Predacon base in exchange for their safety.
-He is defeated by the combined efforts of Optimus Primal and Blackarachnia, freeing Waspinator's body, and sending Starcream's ghost hurtling back into the depths of space.
+He is defeated by the combined efforts of Optimus Primal and Blackarachnia, freeing Waspinator's body, and sending Starscream's ghost hurtling back into the depths of space.
 In "The Agenda", Starscream makes a cameo appearance aboard the Ark, frozen in a stasis lock.

 Beast Wars II

 In the Japanese-exclusive animated series, Beast Wars II, a character named Starscream was one of Galvatron's most loyal minions.
 Like the Decepticon air commander who came before him, Starscream is both ambitious and deadly.
 He makes up for his lack of size with unmatched speed and maneuverability.
 He hopes to one day dethrone Galvatron as the Predacon emperor of destruction and rule the universe himself.
 He is also slightly effeminate, often laughing and gesturing in a shaky way.
 When transformed Starscream becomes a stealth fighter capable of soaring at very high speed.
 In fighter mode, he can use the "Formation Scream" and combine it with his loyal partner BB to become a powerful air fighter, in which Starscream forms the rear of the combination.
 In robot mode, his attack of choice is his "Screamwinder Missiles" which are strong enough to vaporize most opponents.
 Starscream tries to undermine his equally treacherous rival Megastorm.
 Starscream, during an assassination attempt, accidentally turned Megastorm into Gigastorm.
 Gigastorm paid Starscream and BB back in kind, but exposure to Angalmosis energy turned them into Hellscream and Max B. As Hellscream, he has the beast mode of a cyborg shark, whilst Max B transforms into a cyborg wolf.
 Hellscream is last seen escaping the exploding Nemesis with Max B and Gigastorm.
-They do not reappear in Beast Wars Neo, leaving Hellscream, Max B, and Gigastorm's fates and activities unknown.
+They do reappear in Beast Wars Neo, where they and the rest of the Maximals and Predacons from best series, help rebuild Cybertron after the defeat of Unicron.